cerebral/cerebral/README.md

 Install the [Chrome Cerebral Debugger](https://chrome.google.com/webstore/detail/cerebral-debugger/ddefoknoniaeoikpgneklcbjlipfedbb)

 ### 2. Choose a package
 Cerebral is the **controller** layer of your application.
 You will also need a **model** layer to store your state and a **view** layer to produce your UI.

+An example would be:
+`npm install cerebral && npm install cerebral-react && npm install cerebral-immutable-store`

 The following packages are currently available:

 #### Model packages
 The API you use in Cerebral to change state is the same for all packages, but read their notes to see their differences.